Coveros-GitHub-Sandbox/selenified/README.md

 The zipped results will be placed in the same directory as the test results

 ## Known Issues
-* Safari 8 doesn't properly handle alerts.
+* Safari through 10 doesn't properly handle alerts.
 These exceptions are caught and handled in the code, but will cause tests to fail.
-This is an Apple/Selenium issue, not specific to Selenified. https://github.com/SeleniumHQ/selenium-google-code-issue-archive/issues/3862
+This is an Apple/Selenium issue, not specific to Selenified.
+Using version 11.0 onwards of Safari will alleviate this problem. https://github.com/SeleniumHQ/selenium-google-code-issue-archive/issues/3862
-* Safari can't navigate using forward or backward history functionality.
+* Safari through 10 can't navigate using forward or backward history functionality.
 These exceptions are caught and handled in the code, but will cause tests to fail.
-This is an Apple/Selenium issue, not specific to Selenified. https://github.com/seleniumhq/selenium-google-code-issue-archive/issues/3771
+This is an Apple/Selenium issue, not specific to Selenified.
+Using version 11.0 onwards of Safari will alleviate this problem. https://github.com/seleniumhq/selenium-google-code-issue-archive/issues/3771
-* Unable to access, edit, or clear cookies in Edge 18.
+* Unable to access, edit, or clear cookies in Edge as of version 18.
 These exceptions are caught and handled in the code, but may cause tests to fail, as cookies present are always returned as false.
 This is a Microsoft Edge and EdgeDriver issue, not specific to Selenified. https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/14838528/